The Kings Ferry Ltd. General Conditions of Carriage

 You are responsible for making sure that you meet any service on which you are travelling at the relevant boarding point and for getting off the service at the right destination.

-All tickets with the exception of our Annual Season Tickets can be purchased onboard our coaches and payment made by either cash or cheque.
+All tickets with the exception of our single journey tickets and day return tickets must be purchased online and payment made by either debit/credit card, company cheque or bank transfer.
+If paying by company cheque or bank transfer your funds must clear in our account prior to you making a purchase.
+Single or return journey tickets are available for purchase onboard coaches via cash payment only.
 If paying by cash, please make sure you have the correct fare as any change due must be collected from our office in person by prior arrangement.
-If purchasing your ticket via our office you can do so by cash cheque or credit/debit card.
 Please note the following charges apply; 3% charge for American Express cards and 1.4% for all other credit cards.

 4.8 Seat Belts:

 You are required by law to wear the seatbelt provided at all times whilst seated.
 This also applies to wheelchairs.
 It is the responsibility of the customer to ensure that they comply with this requirement.
 Any passenger travelling in a vulnerable seat or seating position will be required to wear the seat belt supplied and any seat restraint mechanism must be securely and correctly fitted.
 The company will retain the right to refuse travel to any passenger seated in these positions that refuse to wear a seat belt.
 For clarity a vulnerable seating position is a seat or position at the front of the vehicle or any seat or position immediately facing a gangway, aisle or stairwell.